alefragnani/vscode-numbered-bookmarks/README.md

     "numberedBookmarks.navigateThroughAllFiles"
 ```

-* Specify the background color to use on a bookmarked line
+* Choose the background color to use on a bookmarked line

 ```json
     "numberedBookmarks.backgroundLineColor"